Brice-KENGNI-ZANGUIM/SPAM_HAM_Naive_bayes/README.md

 ## Discussion

 As reveal by the confusion matrix, the model is not that good as expected.
 In fact the <strong> Naïve Bayes </strong> approach give a very good classification for <strong> HAM Email ( good mail ) </strong> but give a very bad result for <strong> SPAM Email </strong>; the one we are interest in.
 This can be explain by the assumption use behind this model : <strong> The Word indepence frequency </strong>

+In fact, in real life situation it's obvious that the word are dependant to each other and can be consider independently.
+In fact if i write a sentence and i start writing <strong>" Yesterday i . . ." </strong>, it's obvious that the next word can't be any random word, it have to be a verb or a specific type of verb depending of the meaning we want to give to the sentence.
+So the word are dependent to each other and can't be consider as independents.

+There are many other limitation of this model who can explain the result we get . . .

 ## Author
 - Name : <strong> Brice KENGNI ZANGUIM </strong>